exyi/diplomka/diplomka/text/1-intro-0.md

 Today, with the availability of more than 17,000 NA structures, there is a wealth of data that can be used to identify and classify non-canonical basepairs.
 Automated tools have been developed to annotate these basepairs in 3D structures, although they have certain limitations, as discussed in section 3.2.

-In this study, we propose a comprehensive analysis of all types of non-canonical basepairs, including an update of the definition images from the Leontis-Westhof classification system.
+In this study, we propose a comprehensive analysis of all classes of non-canonical basepairs, including an update of the definition images from the Leontis-Westhof classification system.
 Additionally, we aim to develop a more robust and comprehensive classification system that can accurately categorize and analyze non-canonical basepairs in NA structures.
 This work will contribute to a better understanding of the role of non-canonical basepairs in biological processes and provide valuable insights into their functional significance.

 In summary, non-canonical basepairs are crucial components of NA structures and play a vital role in various biological processes.
 With the availability of a large number of NA structures and advanced computational tools, it is now possible to conduct a comprehensive analysis of non-canonical basepairs and develop a more accurate and comprehensive classification system.
 This work will provide valuable insights into the functional significance of non-canonical basepairs and contribute to a better understanding of NA structure and function.
 -->